-The workflow used to produce annual deforestation map (2019 and 2020 separately) for the area outside the scope of ZILMP follows the steps below:
+The workflow used to produce annual deforestation map for the area outside the scope of ZILMP follows the steps below:

 - 1. Produce two Sentinel-2 satellite imagery composites for the monitoring area, containing all images of wet season (i.e. January May).
-For 2019 deforestation map, the first composite comprises the period between January 2019 to May 2019 denoted as the reference period and the second composite comprises the period from January 2020 to May 2020, referred as actual period for 2019.
-For 2020 deforestation map, the first composites (reference period) comprises the period between January 2020 to May 2020 and November 2020the second composite (actual period) comprises the period from January 2021 to May 2021.
+The first composite for the 2021 deforestation map comprises the period between January to May 2021 denoted as the reference period and the second composite comprises the period from January to May 2022, referred as actual period.
+For the 2022 deforestation map the selected images comprises the period between January to May 2022 and January to May 2023.
 The reason behind the selection of January May as a reference and actual period of monitoring resides on the fact that it is the wet season, where the NDVI stability is very high in relation to the dry season, which starts in June to October, when most trees lose their foliage and makes it difficult the analysis of deforestation. - Generate image features from reference period and actual period from the composites generated in previous step, to identify changes in forest cover.
 The image features have different vegetation indexes, namely, NDVI, EVI, SAVI, NBR, NDWI with respective subproducts such as NDVI 90th percentile, Normalized NDVI, and variation on NDVI. - 3.
 Generate training data on classes of deforestation, stable forest and stable non-forest by visual interpretation of composites from the reference and actual periods, and NDVI change detection image.
 The NDVI change detection image is a result of the difference of NDVI from the composites of reference and actual periods.
 The calculated NDVI change detection image helps the interpreter to locate where the changes of forest cover are occurring. - 4.
 Produce a categorical deforestation map from training data and image features through a process of classification using Random Forest classifier.
 The Categorical deforestation map includes non-forest stable and stable forest classes.
 Because errors of omission of deforestation have a very large impact on the final estimates, it is important to reduce these errors as much as possible. - 5.
-To improve the efficacy of the sampling the deforestation class on the map is reclassified as: - a) High probability deforestation (cluster of more than 10 pixels of deforestation, corresponding to at least 40% of one hectare);

-- b) Low probability of deforestation (cluster of less than 10 pixels and greater than 6 pixels, corresponding at least 24%- to 40% of one hectare) and; - c) Non-forest (cluster of less than 6 pixels, corresponding to less than 20% of a hectare). - 6.
-To reduce the risk of omission errors, a Buffer of 40 meters is added around the high probability of deforestation class.
+To improve the efficacy of the sampling the deforestation class on the map is reclassified as: - a) High probability deforestation (cluster of more than 10 pixels of deforestation, corresponding to at least 40% of one hectare); - b) Low probability of deforestation (cluster of less than 10 pixels and greater than 2 pixels, corresponding at least 12% to 40% of one hectare) and; - c) Non-forest (cluster of less than 3 pixels, corresponding to less than 12% of a hectare). - 6.
+To reduce the risk of omission errors, a Buffer of 60 meters is added around the high probability of deforestation class.
 The result is a deforestation map with five classes: High probability of deforestation; buffer; low probability of deforestation; stable forest and stable non-forest.